 Design

 An explorative descriptive study using patient observations and face-to-face patient interviews conducted across three wards; mixed aged care, neurosurgical and orthopaedics.
-Nurses from five wards at a tertiary teaching hospital in Western Sydney, Australia, completed a survey.
+Nurses from five wards; mixed aged care, neurosurgical and orthopaedics, ambulatory procedural care and general surgical ward at a tertiary teaching hospital in Western Sydney, Australia, completed a survey.
 The wards were selected based on the expert opinion of the infection control officer and the research team.

 Sample